multitudinous/mapgen/README.md

 units: m | ft                   # meter or feet units
 dataobj: yieldimg               # tiff dataobj to use when appropriate based on legend type
 colorramp: name                 # name of color ramp that specifies colors bucket count, minv, maxv

+fonttitle: name					# name of a font that was specified in the fonts section
+fontvalues: name				# name of a font that was specified in the fonts section

 Example:
 ---------------------